benchristelcom/benchristelcom.github.io/src/posts/escape-plan.md

-the thing: all of these people belong to a culture. *They* all have voices in their head telling them what to do. *They* all stare at their phones while they're waiting for a train, reading words and watching videos that claw at their hearts and drag them deeper and deeper into this culture that they're a part of.
+the thing: all of these people belong to a culture. *They* all have voices in their head telling them what to do. *They* all stare at their phones while they're waiting for a train, reading words and watching videos that claw at their hearts and their egos and drag them deeper and deeper into this culture that they're a part of.

 But you... you *don't*, anymore.